 If you were injured as a pedestrian, there are a number of steps that must be taken to collect compensation for your injuries.
-Unfortunately, because of Florida’s “no fault” insurance law, pedestrians will not be able to immediately file suit against the party which caused the crash.
+Unfortunately, because of Florida’s “no fault” insurance law, pedestrians will not be able to immediately file suit against the party who caused the crash.

-At Morgan & Morgan, our attorneys help injured pedestrians through each step of the collection process, beginning with the filing of Personal Injury Protection (PIP) insurance claims.
+At Morgan & Morgan, our attorneys help injured pedestrians through each step of the collection process, beginning with the filing of personal injury protection (PIP) insurance claims.
 After exhausting PIP benefits, your attorney may decide to proceed with a suit against the negligent party for any remaining damages.

-Our attorneys, with the help of traffic accident recreationists and personal injury experts, will compile evidence to substantiate your personal injury claim by recreating accident scenes; collecting witness statements; investigating the driving history of the alleged at-fault driver; and reviewing traffic camera footage, if available.
+Our attorneys, with the help of traffic accident re-creationists and personal injury experts, will compile evidence to substantiate your personal injury claim by re-creating accident scenes, collecting witness statements, investigating the driving history of the alleged at-fault driver, and reviewing traffic camera footage, if available.

 Florida has a short statute of limitations for submitting personal injury claims, so it is important to contact an attorney quickly to discuss your case and legal options.
 Failure to file a claim within this time period may bar the ability to recover compensation for your injuries.

-If the pedestrian owns a car and has Florida’s mandatory PIP insurance, their injuries and lost wages will be covered—up to $10,000.
+If the pedestrian owns a car and has Florida’s mandatory PIP insurance, their injuries and lost wages will be covered — up to $10,000.
 If the pedestrian does not own a car, the driver’s PIP insurance will cover these expenses.
 Because pedestrian accidents can result in life-threatening injuries, it is possible that this insurance will not be sufficient to cover the total amount of your accident-related losses.